• Navigate with Confidence

 This post could go several ways

 We were on the hook at Jones for two days, the battery switch was clearly on #1, saving #2 for starting.
 Lights and the fridge killed #1 as expected.
-But what we did not know, was that #2 had shorted while we sat and only held 10 volts -it sounded like this -- #2 click click, #1 click click, oh crap! #all click click, shit!
+But what we did not know, was that #2 had shorted while in rough water out in Haro Strait and now only held 6-8 volts -it sounded like this -- #2 click click, #1 click click, oh crap! #both click click, shit!

-I fired up the portable Honda 2000 and plugged in the shore-power cord, plus I plugged in my portable smart charger, only to discover that my on-board Guest 2 bank smart charger wasn't smart enough to coexist with my portable smart charger meaning nothin worked - grrrrrr.
+I fired up the portable Honda 2000 and plugged in the shore-power cord, plus I plugged in my portable smart charger, only to discover that my onboard Guest 2 bank smart charger wasn't smart enough to coexist with my portable smart charger, meaning nothing worked - grrrrrr.

 One and a half hours later, after separating wiring charging circuits and waiting and waiting, the diesel fires up.
-We are of course not going to turn it off for anything.
+I am of course, not going to turn it off for anything.

-Previously I had pulled the stern anchor, against my own advise to not pull anchors until the motor is idling.
-So I'm frantically re-anchoring my dead boat from the dinghy - nice show for everyone watching and wondering.
+Previously (before discovering all my batteries are dead) I had pulled the stern anchor, against my own advice to not pull anchors until the motor is idling.
+So I'm frantically re-anchoring my dead boat from grrrrr- the dinghy - nice show for everyone at Jones Island watching and wondering what I am doing.

 By noon we were in good shape and on our way back to Jones Island.